gemseo/gemseo/docs/faq.md

 ## Create a simple DOE on a single discipline

-Use the [DisciplinaryOpt][gemseo.formulations.disciplinary_opt.DisciplinaryOpt] formulation and a [MDOScenario][gemseo.scenarios.mdo.MDOScenario] scenario.
+Use the [DisciplinaryOpt][gemseo.formulation.disciplinary_opt.DisciplinaryOpt] formulation and a [MDOScenario][gemseo.scenario.mdo.MDOScenario] scenario.
 Even for simple DOEs, GEMSEO formulates an optimization problem, so requires a [MDO formulation][concept-mdo-formulations].
-The [DisciplinaryOpt][gemseo.formulations.disciplinary_opt.DisciplinaryOpt] formulation executes the [Discipline][gemseo.core.discipline.discipline.Discipline] alone, or the list of [Discipline][gemseo.core.discipline.discipline.Discipline] in the order passed by the user.
+The [DisciplinaryOpt][gemseo.formulation.disciplinary_opt.DisciplinaryOpt] formulation executes the [Discipline][gemseo.core.discipline.discipline.Discipline] alone, or the list of [Discipline][gemseo.core.discipline.discipline.Discipline] in the order passed by the user.
 This means that you must specify an objective function which will be set for the visualizations.
 The minimum value through the DOE will be considered as the best one.

 !!! info "See Also"
     For more details, we invite you to read [our tutorial][tutorial-execute-your-first-design-of-experiment-doe].

 ## Create a simple optimization on a single discipline

-Use the [DisciplinaryOpt][gemseo.formulations.disciplinary_opt.DisciplinaryOpt] formulation and an [MDOScenario][gemseo.scenarios.mdo.MDOScenario].
-The [DisciplinaryOpt][gemseo.formulations.disciplinary_opt.DisciplinaryOpt] formulation executes the [Discipline][gemseo.core.discipline.discipline.Discipline] alone, or the list of [Discipline][gemseo.core.discipline.discipline.Discipline] in the order passed by the user.
+Use the [DisciplinaryOpt][gemseo.formulation.disciplinary_opt.DisciplinaryOpt] formulation and an [MDOScenario][gemseo.scenario.mdo.MDOScenario].
+The [DisciplinaryOpt][gemseo.formulation.disciplinary_opt.DisciplinaryOpt] formulation executes the [Discipline][gemseo.core.discipline.discipline.Discipline] alone, or the list of [Discipline][gemseo.core.discipline.discipline.Discipline] in the order passed by the user.

 ## Available options for algorithms